jjeff/electron-direct-ipc/README.md

 - 🎯 **Flexible Targeting** - Send by identifier, webContentsId, or URL pattern
 - 🔄 **Bidirectional** - Request/response with async invoke/handle pattern
 - 📡 **Event-Driven** - Built on EventEmitter with automatic lifecycle management
-- 🧪 **Well Tested** - 71 unit and integration tests with full coverage
+- 🧪 **Well Tested** - Comprehensive unit, integration, and E2E tests with full coverage

 ## Table of Contents